-- The handler should be willing to participate in follow-up training.
+- Give Us Paws handlers must be willing to participate in follow-up training.

 - Handlers and graduates are not required to participate in fundraising or public relations activities in support of Give Us Paws, but we would appreciate it.

-- Generally, geographic services of Give Us Paws is limited to the greater Houston metropolitan area.
+- Generally, Give Us Paws offers training and support services limited to the greater Houston metropolitan area.

 Your physicians, therapists, and counselors may have additional thoughts about how a service animal could help you and if you can manage the care and upkeep of a canine assistant.
 Having the support of one or more members of your medical team can also help in providing you with documentation regarding the recommendation.
-You are not required to have documentation under the ADA or to apply for services from Give Us Paws.
-No disabled handler should have to feel that they need to carry around documentation that says they have emotional/psychiatric issues.
-It is an invasion of privacy, and is NEVER required unless: a new employer needs it or an airline requires it (they can only ask for documentation for psychiatric service dogs – not mobility or physical support dogs).
+You are not required to provide documentation of disability to an accommodation under the ADA.

-If you feel that you fit our qualifications, please apply now.
+If you fit our qualifications, please apply now.

 The candidate dog must:

-Potential Service Dog candidates will be evaluated for temperment, prior training and aptitude for learning.
+Potential Service Dog candidates will be evaluated for temperament and aptitude for learning.

 If you are serious about training a Service Dog, this is not the time to rescue or rehabilitate a problem dog.